stacksjs/logsmith/docs/config.md

 ## Validation

-bumpx validates your configuration and will warn about:
+logsmith validates your configuration and will warn about:

 - Invalid option combinations
 - Malformed message templates